 - The Internship Program at CRA is a paid position.
 If you would like to receive credit in addition to or in lieu of wages, please consult with your department head or academic advisor.

 - Internships are available on a year-round basis.
-The next opening is for the Summer term; May- August 2021.
+The next opening is for the fall term: September 2022- December 2022.

 - In general, we anticipate that interns will work full-time during their semester of employment at CRA.
 However, CRA is open to accepting candidates who would work less than full-time so they may take classes at a local university.
 This flexibility is intended to attract candidates from outside the DC-area who may want to take advantage of the many local learning opportunities available while interning at CRA.
 This arrangement also offers a flexible internship opportunity for student enrolled fulltime at a DC-based institution.